-- First, one where remote driving is used in more complex areas, either (a) in lastmile areas (e.g., local roads), or (b) to help trucks enter or exit a highway, before they start driving autonomously; and - Second, one where direct TO is used after sudden fallback to help driverless trucks that are stranded on a highway (either because the AD systems failed or because weather and road conditions suddenly became unmanageable).
+- First, one where remote driving is used in more complex areas, either (a) in last-mile areas (e.g., local roads), or (b) to help trucks enter or exit a highway, before they start driving autonomously; and - Second, one where direct TO is used after sudden fallback to help driverless trucks that are stranded on a highway (either because the AD systems failed or because weather and road conditions suddenly became unmanageable).
 In the long term, TO may just be a service for back up for such incidental cases.

-In both cases, AD is the default driving mode during the highway part of the trip.
+In both cases, AD is expected to become the default driving mode during the highway part of the trip.

 With high automation in highways, where TO is used to monitor and assist driverless trucks only when they face complex traffic situations outside of their operational design domain (e.g., during road works or specific weather conditions), the infrastructure investment challenge lies in the scale of deployment in terms of the number of vehicles.
 Scaling up to support numerous vehicles on long highway stretches would require the installation of additional cell sites.
-However, in cases where multiple vehicles require assistance simultaneously, a coordinated platooning approach could be employed: the remote operator would directly control the platoon leader while providing indirect control (path setting) for the other vehicles in the platoon.
+However, in cases where multiple vehicles require assistance simultaneously, a coordinated platooning approach could be employed: the remote operator would directly control the platoon.
 By sharing the same set of waypoints through short-range connectivity, the requirements to remotely operate all the trucks can be reduced, making platooning a viable solution for scaling teleoperation in long-haul situations.